-Heart for the Nations International will be engaging into mission work in Uganda early in March 2023.
+Heart for the Nations International will be engaging into mission work in Uganda.
 HFNI will be looking to build a team that can effectively work with local doctors, nurses, teachers, pastors, ministries and local community members.
 The goal will be to conduct a 3-4 day medical camp to provide primary medical care, support rural churches and engage with our team, partners and community outreach with other identified initiatives.

 Some of the opportunities are as follows:

 Assisting teachers and staff at Paradise Primary School

 Engage in a 3-4 day medical camp in the village of Nsaggu near the capital of Kampala

 Doctors and Dentists need to apply for a temporary medical practice permit at least 3 months in advance